-Recently we have experienced higher than expected levels of warranty costs on certain products that had been extensively redesigned.
-These products had technical problems that we were able to correct, and we took action to repair, rework, and in some cases, replace the products.
-Warranty costs in 2001, which are included in our cost of sales, were higher than historical levels.
-If similar problems persist for any of our products in the future, our results of operations may be materially adversely affected.
+Recently we have experienced higher than expected levels of warranty costs on certain products.
+We have been required to repair, rework, and in some cases, replace the products.
+Warranty costs in 2001 were higher than historical levels.
+If such problems persist in the future, our results of operations may be materially adversely affected.